ExcessPhase/theExpressionEngine/README.md

 which prints the values of sin(0) and sin(1).

 ## News
+The switch to single threaded code makes sense, due to performance reasons!
+Since changing from multithreaded to single threaded code requires changing the source code, I tried to make expression and factory a template class.
+But this requires a different parser/lexer as bison/flex are still living in the stone age and don't allow for generation of templated code.

 The code is organized in a way so that it can be either multithreaded or single thread.
 This can be switched using the BTHREADED template argument for unique in unique.h.